In this topic guide

 ⚠ St John's Wort is a contraindication

 St John's Wort is a powerful enzyme inducer and can significantly reduce the effectiveness of the combined pill, increasing the risk of pregnancy.
 It is listed as a contraindication in most pill leaflets.
-If you take St John's Wort, use additional contraception and consult your GP.
+If you take St John's Wort, use additional contraception and consult your healthcare provider.

 Logging Food and Supplement Events in Estroclic